RIOT-OS/RIOT/tests/periph_flashpage/README.md

 Background
 ==========
-This test provides you with tools to test implementations of the `flashpage` peripheral driver interface.
+This test application provides shell commands to verify the implementations of the `flashpage` peripheral driver interface.